AcademySoftwareFoundation/Imath/INSTALL.md

 ## Download

-To build the latest release of Imath, begin by downloading the source from the releases page https://github.com/AcademySoftwareFoundation/Imath/releases.
+To build the latest release of Imath, download the source from the releases page https://github.com/AcademySoftwareFoundation/Imath/releases.

 To build from the latest development version, which may not be stable,